5 songs to listen to this week: May 17, 2021

 Recommended if you like: revolutionary art armies

-Tom loves people who stand up for something, so it’s no surprise that he has long admired the uncompromising activism of the Pussy Riot in Russia.
+Tom loves people who stand up for something, so it’s no surprise that he has long admired Pussy Riot’s uncompromising activism in Russia.
 This co-writing, sung in English and Russian, addresses both the police killings and Putin’s authoritarianism.
 Note that the video is subject to an age limit on YouTube.
 Also beware of strobe effects.
 YouTube does not allow embedding the video, but you can find it here.

 2. Mountain Head, let it out

 Ah.
 A mystery.
-Mountain Head, these are the Hannah brothers who seem to be in ZZ Top (long hair, long beards) but who also have golden grids.
-Still, they don’t look like Texas rockers or trendy New York outfit.
-The story is that they wandered the wilderness, climbed a mountain (presumably somewhere in their native Canada), and received some sort of enlightenment from a shaman at the top.
+Mountain Head, these are the Hannah brothers who seem to have to be in ZZ Top (long hair, long beards) but who also have golden grids.
+Still, they don’t look like Texas rockers or a trendy New York outfit.
+The story is that they wandered the desert, climbed a mountain (probably somewhere in their native Canada), and received some sort of enlightenment from a shaman at the top.
 And then there are the puppets.

 3. Hotel Mira, Eyes on you